Chemistry (CHEM)

 Prerequisite: Prerequisites: MATH& 141 with a C or better; as well as one of the following: CHEM& 139 or CHEM& 121 with a C or better, or a year of high-school chemistry.

-CHEM 162 General Chemistry W/Lab II 5 Credits
+CHEM& 162 General Chemistry W/Lab II 5 Credits

 Introduces general chemistry concepts including electronic structure, periodicity, bonding theory, molecular shapes, introduction to organic chemistry, structure of solids, properties of liquids, phase transitions, colligative properties, and kinetics.
 Second course of a three-quarter series for engineering, biological science, physical science, pre-med, pre-dental, and math majors.